 Our research is editorially independent but we may earn a commission for purchases made through our links.

-When it comes to Utah, it’s all about outdoor adventures and soaking up magnificent scenery, though the state is also home to a few cities that offer outstanding cultural attractions too.
+When it comes to Utah, it’s all about outdoor adventures and soaking up magnificent scenery, though the state is also home to a variety of exciting cities offering outstanding cultural attractions too.
 If you’re planning to visit Utah, consider spending some time in these especially spectacular places.

 YOU'RE ALL SET!